Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## Authentication Strategy / Creating API Keys

 {:.note}
-> *Authentication strategies require the use of a Kong Gateway service*
+> *In order for credential generation to properly restrict access to your API with Authentication Strategies, a Konnect Gateway Service must be [linked to your API](../apis/gateway-service-link).
+Gateway version 3.6+ supported. *

 Authentication strategy determines how published APIs will be authenticated, and how Developers will create API Keys.
-Authentication strategies automatically configure the {site.konnect_short_name} Gateway service by enabling the KAA Application Auth (KAA) plugin on that service.
+Authentication strategies automatically configure the Konnect Gateway service by enabling the KAA Application Auth (KAA) plugin on that service.

 **Default application authentication strategy** determines a default strategy to be applied to any newly created API.
 Changing this default will not retroactively change any previously published APIs.
 To create a new Application Authentication Strategy, navigate to **Application Auth**, more on this in [Enable Self-Service Developer & Application Registration](/konnect/dev-portal/app-reg).